nyior/crypto-maestro/Readme.md

 It's a minimal CLI tool that connects to the ethereum, and bitcoin blochains as well as the Kraken Exchange.

 ## Features
-Here are some the things you could do with this tool:
+Here are some of the things you could do with this tool:
 - Register 1 or more BTC Addresses
 - Register 1 or more ETH Addresses
 - Register a Kraken API key with its associated private key

 Note that registration here entails submitting the above listed data and having the CLI tool persist those data.
 I used the SQLite3 DB for data persistence.
 Pardon the deviation :))

 Speaking of features:

 - Get the baalances of all the BTC addresses at a go: Here the balance is returned in BTC and one of 5 Fiat Currencies(USD, EUR, NGN, CNY, JPY).
 The user gets to pick whichever currency they
-- Get the baalances of all the ETH addresses at a go: same impplementation as the previous one.
+- Get the balances of all the ETH addresses at a go: same impplementation as the previous one.
 - Retrieve the balances of a Kranken account given its private key and associated api-key.

 Note that for quering the ethereum blochain, you could either go with a hosted provider or local node.
 More on this shortly.